kumkanillam/exploring-glimmer/slides/05-glimmerjs.md

 ### TypeScript

-- Written in TypeScript, designed for JavaScritp
+- Written in TypeScript, designed for JavaScript
   - Same API in TypeScript or JavaScript
 - Using TypeScript is optional
 <br><br>